berniwal/berniwal.github.io/public/blog/chess/minimax.md

 Imagine a game of chess where you are playing against an opponent.
 You want to win the game, however you don't know what moves your opponent will make and which moves will lead to a win.
+In this blog series we will explore different algorithms that can be used to make decisions in games like chess.
+We will start with the minimax algorithm, move on to the alpha-beta pruning algorithm, and finally discuss the Monte Carlo Tree Search algorithm which was used in the AlphaGo program to beat the world champion in the game of Go.
+So let us first ask the question:

  ## How can we win the game?